cisocrgroup/pocoweb/frontend/public_html/doc.md

 [hOCR]()
 encoded files.

-The backend tries its best to automatically search and order the pages in project archives.
+The back-end tries its best to automatically search and order the pages in project archives.
 Therefore the matching OCR and image files should have the same name (without the extension).
 It does not matter in which directory structure the different image and OCR files reside.
-If the matching OCR and image files do have the same filenames for any reason, you can add a [METS/MOTS]() metadata file to the archive, in which the page ordering and the association between image and OCR files is specified.
+If the matching OCR and image files do have the same filenames for any reason, you can add a [METS/MOTS]() meta data file to the archive, in which the page ordering and the association between image and OCR files is specified.

 Example structure of a project archive: